Magdoll/cDNA_Cupcake/README.md

 ## Version Changes

+2021.03.12 updated to v23.0.0. using pval to reduce non-SNP-potential positions in IsoPhase.

 2021.03.09 updated to v22.0.0. `fusion_collate_info.py` fixed to use proper GTF for gene name to ENSG ID mapping.